 Streak / Framing Camera Provides Unique Insight into Nano Events

-Ultra-fast imaging and simultaneous streak image capture offer a unique insight into transient events that cannot be achieved with single-point measurements.
-Ultra-fast framing images show extremely detailed two-dimensional spatial information about the event, whereas the streak image is a continuous 1-dimensional record with picosecond temporal resolution.
-When combined these images provide a unique visualization of transient nanosecond timescale events.
+Ultra-fast imaging and simultaneous streak image capture offers a unique insight into transient events that cannot be achieved with single-point measurements.
+Ultra-fast framing images show extremely detailed two-dimensional spatial information about the event, whereas the streak image is a continuous one-dimensional record with picosecond temporal resolution.
+When combined these images provide a unique visualisation of transient nanosecond timescale events.

-Specialised Imaging has enabled researchers to couple a streak camera directly into the same optical path used in their SIM ultra-fast framing cameras.
-This innovation allows capture of framing and streak data on the same event using the same optical path for direct correlation of 2D and streak image data.
-The combination streak / framing camera has allowed researchers to attain performance levels never before achieved using dual camera systems with different optical inputs.
-Benefiting from using a common optical input and dedicated output window the Specialised Imaging Simultaneous Multichannel Framing Camera and Streak Camera system drastically simplifies optical set up and eliminates perspective distortion (parallax errors).
-Beneficially the set-up also allows use of an existing streak camera which can still be used independently.
+Specialised Imaging’s system enables researchers to couple a streak camera directly into the same optical path used in their SIM ultra-fast framing cameras.
+This innovation allows for the capture of framing and streak data on the same event using the same optical path for direct correlation of 2D and streak image data.
+The combination streak and framing camera has allowed researchers to attain higher performance levels using dual camera systems with different optical inputs.
+Benefiting from using a common optical input and dedicated output window, the Specialised Imaging Simultaneous Multichannel Framing Camera and Streak Camera system drastically simplifies optical set up and eliminates perspective distortion (parallax errors).
+Beneficially, the set-up also allows use of an existing streak camera which can still be used independently.

-Founded in 2003 - Specialised Imaging is today widely recognised as a leading designer and manufacturer of innovative, high performance ultra-high-speed imaging cameras for industrial, scientific and defence research applications.
-The company continues to invest strongly in research and development to maintain its position at the forefront of world-wide innovation in the high-speed imaging field.
+Specialised Imaging is widely recognised as a leading designer and manufacturer of innovative, high performance ultra-high-speed imaging cameras for industrial, scientific and defence research applications.
+The company invests strongly in research and development to maintain its position at the forefront of world-wide innovation in the high-speed imaging field.
 Specialised Imaging maintains offices around the world to support its extensive base of customers in North America, Asia-Pacific, Europe and the Middle East regions.